Warehouse moth infestation

 The Warehouse moth is very close to the Meal moth but it infests foods like cocoa beans, nuts and dried fruit.
 It can also infest various flours, cereals, cocoa powder, as well as tobacco.
 This makes them a very challenging pest for the businesses dealing with these products.
 The Warehouse moth is considered as serious pest in the tobacco industry, as the Tobacco beetle.
 When they enter a warehouse, they most often than not go to the raw materials store.
 If they spread around the factory, they can find food sources in the machinery where there are leftovers from grains and cocoa beans.
 The infested products are not only rendered unfit for purpose but also can be seats for infection.

-Once entered a factory, there is always the risk for the Warehouse moth to lay eggs in the finished product, it will result in it having ‘worms’ (the caterpillar-like larvae of the pest) and will have to be disposed of.
+Once entered a factory, there is always a risk of the Warehouse moth laying down eggs in the finished product.
+This will result in ‘worms’ (the caterpillar-like larvae of the pest) hatching inside the finished product and contaminating it.
 The adult moths are not capable of penetrating through packaging, however, they can sense the smell of a product through a very tiny opening, which would lead to the moth laying eggs close to this opening and the larvae will then crawl inside and infest the product.

 Warehouse moth treatment and control